carlpadilla/Rotate-Bitlocker-Password/README.md

 ## Parameters

 - `MountPoint`: The drive letter for the target drive (default is "C:").
-- `LogSource`: The source name for logging to the Windows Application event log (default is "RCMTech").
+- `LogSource`: The source name for logging to the Windows Application event log.

 ## Functionality